- A compulsory motor vehicle tax (Kraftfahrzeug Steuer or Kfz-Steuer).

 Motor vehicle tax (Kfz-Steuer)

 Since July 1, 2009, all vehicles in Germany have been liable to pay a motor vehicle tax, based on engine size and carbon dioxide emissions.
+The income from this federal tax finances, among other things, road construction.

 How much is motor vehicle tax in Germany?